teglanna/internship_mobile_app/README.md

 ### Frontend side

-++Apache Cordova++ is a platform for building native mobile applications using HTML, CSS and JavaScript.
+**Apache Cordova** is a platform for building native mobile applications using HTML, CSS and JavaScript.

-++Onsen UI++ is a Javascript and CSS framework for developing awesome looking and high performance HTML5 mobile apps.
-It provides ++AngularJS++ and ++jQuery++ bindings.
+**Onsen UI** is a Javascript and CSS framework for developing awesome looking and high performance HTML5 mobile apps.
+It provides **AngularJS** and **jQuery** bindings.

 ### Backend side

-++Django REST++ framework makes it easy to build Web APIs and provides powerful model serialization.
+**Django REST** framework makes it easy to build Web APIs and provides powerful model serialization.

-Development environment: ++Docker++ - an open platform for building, shipping and running distributed applications.
+Development environment: **Docker** - an open platform for building, shipping and running distributed applications.

-Test driven development: we used ++py-test++ to test everything working fine.
+Test driven development: we used **pytest** to test everything working fine.